edgarcltop/found/README.md

 # Early Alpha

 The following points are very emphasized :

-- This is an **EARLY, UNSTABLE, PREVIEW RELEASE** of the project. ⚠️ Until v1 is released, it is expected to break often.
 - **It consumes a lot of tokens**.
 If you are on a tokens budget, wait until v1 is released.
 - Again, this is an early, unstable release.
 A first test run.
 An early preview of the project's ideas.
 Far from completion.
 Open-source iterative development.
 Work in progress.
 Unstable early alpha release. [etc]